Teacher Tax Rebates

 As a Teacher what can i claim back on expenses?

-Many teachers, whether they are in fulltime employment or a self-employed substitute teacher are not aware that they can claim tax back on work-related expenses.
-Below is a list of thing teachers can potentially claim on.
+Many teachers, whether they are in full-time employment or a self-employed substitute teacher are not aware that they can claim tax back on work-related expenses.
+Below is a list of things teachers can potentially claim.

 • Professional fees (teachers union)